Luxury hotel brands swap keys in India's economic slump

-"They felt that the properties were not being maximized, their performance was not being maximized and would we be happy to take a look at them," said Martell, adding that reflagging will be a growth driver for the company in India.
+"They felt that the properties were not being maximised, their performance was not being maximised and would we be happy to take a look at them," said Martell, adding that reflagging will be a growth driver for the company in India.

 "At the end of the day some people are going to feel that they just do not have the right brand on their hotel."